nextthingco/docs/Gadget-docs/source/includes/_build.md

 **Host Computer**

 * GadgetCLI
 * Docker

 **Gadget Compatible Hardware**

 * GadgetOS

-## Two Ways to Build With Gadget

-1. **Pull images**, including our demos, from Docker Hub and deploy to hardware.
-See the Pull Images LINK section to learn about this process.

-2. **Build images** locally on a development computer.
-Use GadgetCLI to deploy and run containers on C.H.I.P.
-Pro and other Gadget supported hardware.
-See the Build Images Locally section LINK to learn more.

-Follow the two Blink Example tutorials and get familiar with the ways you can work with Gadget.
-They each outline a different process.
-They both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

-**Circuit**

-PIC of LED circuit with Dev Kit
+#### Circuit

+There is no need to build a circuit with the C.H.I.P.
+Pro Dev Kit, it uses the onboard LED on pin 36, CSID0.

-**Note:** If using a bare C.H.I.P.
+If using a bare C.H.I.P.
 Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

-## Pull Image: Blink Example
+## Pull Image: Blink

-Start a project with one of our Python example images.
-Examples are pulled from the official [NTC Docker Hub](https://hub.docker.com/r/ntcgadget/).
-All supporting materials including Dockerfiles are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

-**1. Launch GadgetCLI**
+1. **Launch GadgetCLI and Docker**

+	Docker works hand in hand with GadgetCLI.
+Open and keep Docker running in the background as you work.

-**2. Connect Hardware**
+2. **Connect Hardware**

 	Connect your board to your host computer via a USB cable.
 Make sure the board is flashed with GadgetOS before moving on.
 LINK

 	{Pic of Dev Kit connected to host computer}

-**3. Create project directory**
+3. **Create project directory**

+	Fire up Terminal and create a space for your project to live in:

 	`mkdir blink`

-**4. Initialize Project**
+4. **Initialize Project**

-	Enter and create the gadget.yml configuration file in your project directory.
+	Enter and create a gadget.yml template file in your project directory.

 	`cd blink`

 	`gadget init`

-	A gadget.yml file can also be created from in project directory from parent.
+	A gadget.yml file can also be created from your project's parent directory.

 	`gadget -C blink init`